The future of the grocery store: How it holds up to e-commerce and changing customer behaviours

 A grocery store is so much more than a place to buy food.
 It can also be a bank, a pharmacy, a postal office, a restaurant, and so on.
-At the same time, customers are increasingly buying their groceries online and in many places, they are starting to move back to high street shops.
+At the same time, customers are increasingly buying their groceries online.
+They also buy and in many other places and are starting to move back to high street shops.
 How do the large grocery stores survive the changing times?

-In the past 40 or 50 years, grocery stores have tended to get bigger and move away from the high streets – for more space and customer parking.
+In the past 40 or 50 years, grocery stores have tended to get bigger and move away from the high streets.
+It was to dedicate more space and customer parking.

 “In the UK, bigger and bigger stores were developed because working women needed their shopping to be done in a concentrated way.
 They wanted to shop for a whole week and they didn’t’ have time to shop in local stores,” says UK retail specialist Richard Hyman.